micmejia/bible-dump/AMPC/Matthew/Matt 28.md

-Jesus approached and, [^a]breaking the silence, said to them, All authority (all power of rule) in heaven and on earth has been given to Me.
+Jesus approached and, breaking the silence, said to them, All authority (all power of rule) in heaven and on earth has been given to Me.